NicolasHug/nicolashug.github.io/_posts/2017-06-14-matrix_facto_1.md

 Each row of the matrix corresponds to a given user, and each column corresponds to a given item.
 For instance here, Alice has rated the first item with a rating of $1$, and Charlie has rated the third item with a rating of $4$.
+In our case, we will consider that the items are **movies** and we will use the terms *item* and *movie* interchangeably.

-The matrix $R$ is sparse (more than 99% of the entries are missing), and **our goal is to predict the missing entries**, i.e. predict the $\color{#e74c3c}{?}$.
+The matrix $R$ is sparse (more than 99% of the entries are missing), and **our goal is to predict the missing entries**, i.e. predict the
+$\color{#e74c3c}{?}$.

-To predict ratings, we will **factorize** the matrix $R$.
+There are many different techniques for rating prediction, and in our case we will **factorize** the matrix $R$.
 This matrix factorization is fundamentally linked to **SVD**, which stands for Singular Value Decomposition.
 SVD is one of the highlights of linear algebra.
 It's a beautiful result.
 When people tell you that math sucks, show them what SVD can do.

 The aim of this article is to explain how SVD can be used for rating prediction purposes.
 But before we can dive into SVD in the [second part]({% post_url